lmoravek83/monitorui/readme.md

             sudo pkg apt install py39-pip

     * Why Python 3.8.x - 3.10.x? it is becasue compatibility of Oracle (cx_oracle).
 If you want newest python, there is no issue, just remove "cx_oracle" from "\install\requirements_win.txt".
+    * With similiar way is possible to install on all unix(like) systems

 2. Download Monitor~~UI~~ from Github [https://github.com/lmoravek83/monitorui/archive/refs/heads/master.zip](https://github.com/lmoravek83/monitorui/archive/refs/heads/master.zip)

 3. Unzip "monitorui-master.zip" in to folder where you want to have Monitor~~UI~~ placed.

-4. In the folder "monitorui-master\install" is "install_freebsd.sh".
+4. In the folder "monitorui-master/install" is "install_freebsd.sh".
 Run this sript.
 It will install necessary python packages from pypi.org (store for python libraries)

+    Run from from /install directory:

         sh install_linux_freebsd.sh